Hanzla55/Arduino/INSTRUMENTO DE TECLADO.md

 # RESUMEN

 Hecho este projecto con Abril.

 In this project we made a cicuit

+by which we can make the sound of a piano

+by pressing the bottons.

 # IMAGEN
 Aqui esta imagen de circuito que hemos hecho